Husienvora/batch-frontend/README.md

 1. Make sure you have

 - [Ganache](https://trufflesuite.com/ganache/) installed and running on your local machine.
-- [Metamask](https://chromewebstore.google.com/detail/nkbihfbeogaeaoehlefnkodbefgpgknn) browser extension installed since it is used as provider.
+- [Metamask](https://chromewebstore.google.com/detail/nkbihfbeogaeaoehlefnkodbefgpgknn) browser extension installed because it is used as provider.

 2. Open a terminal and navigate to the `truffle` directory: